jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         of gastric contents after induction of anesthesia, during the course of the procedure or in the immediate postoperative period.
-Current preoperative fasting protocols coincide in the duration of the period of time during which no substance should be ingested, indicating, 2 hours for clear liquids and 6 hours for more solid foods.
+Current preoperative fasting protocols coincide in the duration of the period of time during which no substance should be ingested, indicating; 2 hours for clear liquids and 6 hours for more solid foods.
 It is understood by clear liquids only water, fruit juice without pulp, carbonated drinks, light tea and black coffee.</p>\n"
     - question: Should an Anesthesiologist always be present?